-- There are about 46 varieties of this shark which is rather versatile in terms of its preferred habitat and is equally at ease in fresh and sal
+- There are about 46 varieties of this shark which is rather versatile in terms of its preferred habitat and is equally at ease in fresh and salt water.

-- The Bull Shark is one of the most dangerous sharks out there.
+- The bull shark is one of the most dangerous sharks out there.
 This one does not just look scary but is considered aggressive too.
-Hence, the name Bull Shark.
+Hence, its name.

 Did you know there was one particular Bull Shark that is the largest one to date?